 A: Internal oil storage tanks should never be installed in a habitable area, and should always be contained within an enclosed chamber.

 Detailed requirements exist for the installation of oil storage tanks within habitable buildings and domestic garages.
 For more information, contact OFTEC.

 A: An oil loop is a deaerator that helps remove any air or gas bubbles from the oil pipe.
 Most frequently required when the oil tank is lower than the burner unit or when using a top outlet tank, please note that the oil burner pump must be able to be configured to use a two pipe system to work with the oil loop.
 Consult an OFTEC engineer for more information.

 A: building regulations require a remote acting fire valve as a safety device.
 The purpose of the valve is to monitor the temperature of the appliance and isolate the oil supply in the event of a fire or significant rise in temperature due to a fault.

-A: Contact an OFTEC engineer.
-Our procedure is to draw off as much water as possible from the bottom of the tank using a vacuum pump, we dip the oil tank with a water detection paste to test if we’ve removed it all.
+A: Contact an OFTEC engineer from Tank Services.
+Our procedure is to draw off as much water as possible from the bottom of the tank using a vacuum pump.
+Afterwards, we dip the oil tank with a water detection paste to test if we’ve removed it all.
 We then add a product called ‘Fuel Set” which will emulsify small amounts of water into the oil and allow it to burn off harmlessly.
 After that, any filters will be cleaned or changed and the supply pipe is cleared.
 Bleed the air out of the supply pipe and fire the appliance.